harshbatra01/PPro-SDK/ReadMe.md

-I'll update that for you immediately to keep the company name private.

-Here is the revised Markdown code:

-Markdown
 # AI-Powered Premiere Pro Extension

 An advanced Adobe CEP extension that bridges modern AI capabilities with Adobe’s legacy ExtendScript environment to automate professional video editing workflows.